Chronic Pain: 4 Steps to Breathing into Discomfort

 The starting points of working with breath for chronic pain management are:

 Step 2: Work on deepening and relaxing the breath.
 Deepening the breath has all sorts of physiological benefits for the entire system.
-In terms of sympathetic/parasympathetic balance, “when your breathing is relaxed, your nervous system receives the message that you are safe and well.
+Regarding sympathetic/parasympathetic balance, “when your breathing is relaxed, your nervous system receives the message that you are safe and well.
 This message ignites a cascade of changes in your body and mind that can prevent or interrupt a full emergency pain-and-stress response.
-The result is that you immediately feel better, while teaching the mind and body a healthier way to respond to pain and stress.”(1)
+The result is that you immediately feel better while teaching the mind and body a healthier way to respond to pain and stress.”(1)

 Step 3: Introduce “belly breath.”
-When the sympathetic system is activated, you are more likely to take shallow breaths that happen mostly in the chest.
-Intentionally expanding your belly out on the inhalation as if you were breathing into your belly has a grounding and calming effect on the entire system.
+When the sympathetic system is activated, you are more likely to take shallow breaths, primarily in the chest.
+Intentionally expanding your belly out on the inhalation as if breathing into your belly has a grounding and calming effect on the entire system.

 For any breathing techniques to have an effect, it is recommended to do it for at least 12 breath cycles.
 Not all practices will work for all people.
 Breathing should never be forced.